WORK: LOGOS

 Your business in heels!

-By getting your graphic profile and visual appearance in order, your MINDSET changes and your self-confidence grows.
-You straighten up and walk confidently into new challenges!
+By refining your graphic profile and visual identity, your mindset shifts, and your self-confidence grows.
+You stand taller and stride confidently into new challenges!

-One of my clients has taken this quite literally.
-The Swedish lecturer, moderator and author Anna Dyhre always wore her green heels on stage (she still definitely do wear heels, but these days I think they may vary in color) In 2013 we created a logo featuring a green high heeled shoe.
+One of my clients has embraced this concept quite literally.
+Swedish lecturer, moderator, and author Anna Dyhre always wore green heels on stage (though these days, her heel colors may vary!).
+In 2013, we created a logo featuring a green high-heeled shoe to reflect her unique style.

 annadyhre.se